-EERE anticipates making awards that will run from 18 months up to 36 months in length, comprised of one or more budget periods.
+DOE anticipates making awards that will run from 24 months up to 36 months in length, comprised of multiple budget periods.
+For Topic Area 1, there must be at least 3 budget periods, the first of which must be for the initial verification as described in Appendix H. For Topic Area 2, there must be 2 budget periods.
 Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
-For a complete list, see Section VI.B.xiv.
-At the

-Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, the extent milestone objectives are met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
-As a result of this evaluation, EERE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.
+For a complete list, see Section VI.B.xiii.
+At the Go/No-Go decision points, DOE will evaluate project performance, project schedule adherence, the extent milestone objectives are met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
+As a result of this evaluation, DOE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.